WGBH-MLA/FixIt/readme.md

 ```
 ----

-`/api/score` provides an interface for adding scores for actions completed in the browser, and for accessing a list of score objects for the logged-in user.
+`/api/score` provides an interface for adding scores for actions completed in the browser, and for accessing an array of score objects for the logged-in user.
 For POST requests, the value should take the form of this example:
 ```javascript
 {
   "game": "game_two",